 Sexual Violence Content Lead, Research Core, University of Michigan Injury Prevention Center

 Director of Clinical Programs, Addiction Treatment Services, University of Michigan

-Adjunct Assistant Professor, Psychology, University of Michigan College of Literature, Science, and the Arts
+Adjunct Associate Professor, Psychology, University of Michigan College of Literature, Science, and the Arts

 Dr. Bonar investigates the links between substance use, risky behaviors, and negative health and social outcomes in vulnerable populations with special attention to the role of social cognitive factors.
 She is interested in developing and adapting interventions augmented by mHealth for prevention and treatment of substance use and related conditions.
 Specifically, she is interested in:

 • Optimizing substance use interventions across community settings, including health care settings and tertiary substance use disorder treatment, particularly among emerging adults.